jojotastic777/programmersguide-tiddlywiki/README.md

-# Programmer's Guide to Witchcraft and Wizardry: In-Character TiddleWiki Notebook
+# Programmer's Guide to Witchcraft and Wizardry: TiddlyWiki Edition

-This project constitutes an in-character TiddleWiki notebook for my story, "A Programmer's Guide to Witchcraft and Wizardry".
+This project contains everything in my story, "A Programmer's Guide to Witchcraft and Wizardry", in the form of a TiddlyWiki.

+Note that, as of writing this, most of the story hasn't been transferred over yet.

 ## Usage